A tropical beach scene

 Wales has a history of innovation and continues to be at the cutting edge of technology and sustainability.

 With a talented workforce and strong research and development facilities, Wales is producing technology for the future in the advanced manufacturing, life sciences, clean tech and digital sectors.
-More than 1,395 foreign-owned companies are operating in Wales, including Toyota, Siemens Healthineers GE, Sony and Airbus.
+More than 1,395 foreign-owned companies are operating in Wales, including Toyota, Siemens Healthineers, GE Aerospace, Sony and Airbus.

 Key facts for Wales